 Cholera

-Trekkers should be fine without a cholera injection.
-However, if you working in Tanzania in healthcare of with an emergency relief agency, a cholera injection is highly recommended.
+Trekkers travelling to Tanzania to climb Kilimanjaro should be fine without a cholera injection.
+However, if you are working in Tanzania in healthcare or with an emergency relief agency, a cholera injection is highly recommended.

 Measles

-As the disease is spread through inhaling sputum, anyone who is planning on living, or working closely with Tanzanian people should get a measles jab.
+Measles is a disease that is spread through inhaling airborne sputum, therefore anyone who is planning on living in Tanzania for a prolonged period of time, or working closely with Tanzanian people should get a measles jab.

 Malaria